 Where the target SMETS1 ESME or SMETS1 GSME has no function to ResetMeterBalance (with its DUIS meaning) in Credit Mode and the Payment Mode (with its SMETS1 meaning) is Credit and the Service Request specifies a ResetMeterBalance (with its DUIS meaning) the S1SP shall create a SMETS1 Response indicating failure.

 Where the target SMETS1 ESME or SMETS1 GSME may apply Payment based Debt Recovery (with its SMETS1 meaning) when a positive adjustment is made to the Meter Balance, the increase in the Meter Balance resulting from this Service Request may be correspondingly less than the adjustment specified.

+Where the target SMETS1 ESME or SMETS1 GSME does not support Adjust Meter Balance (with its SMETS1 meaning) where the resulting Meter Balance would have been negative had that adjustment been applied then the S1SP shall create a SMETS1 Response indicating failure should such a Service Request be received.

 Update Payment Mode (SRV 1.6)